11 Days Honeymoon Historical Holiday in Egypt Tour Details

 Temple at Dendera

-One of the most intriguing temples is this one, which is almost 40,000 square meters in size and was inhabited in prehistory.
-This temple was built by Pharaoh Pepi I, and within it, you may study more and more about the fascinating history of Egypt thanks to features like the Hathor Temple, Isis Temple, Sacred Lake, and Sanatorium, the Roman Kiosk, and other incredible features.
+This temple, which is over 40,000 square metres in size and had people living inside in prehistory, is one of the most amazing ones.
+This temple, built by Pharaoh Pepi I. Lets you to discover more and more about the fascinating history of Egypt thanks to attractions like the Hathor Temple, Isis Temple, Sacred Lake and Sanatorium, the Roman Kiosk, and other spectacular features.

 Temple of Abydos

-The temple of Seti I, the least well-known pharaoh of the New Kingdom, is where this may be found.
-Moreover, it was a significant Isis worship site since it was thought to be the location of Osiris’ burial.
+The temple of Seti I, the least well-known king of the New Kingdom, contains this can.
+Since it is believe to be the location of Osiris’ tomb, it has evolved into a significant Isis worship site.

 Finally, we’ll take you to a wonderful restaurant for a special lunch before returning you to your hotel in Luxor for the night.